-"Evelyn had a diaphragmatic hernia and admonished us from trying to google anything" - Evelyn's Story
+"Evelyn had a diaphragmatic hernia and he admonished us not to google anything." - Evelyn's Story

-As an expecting parent the 20-week ultrasound is one of the most exciting and nerve-racking moments of the pregnancy.
+For expectant parents, the 20-week ultrasound is one of the most exciting and nerve-racking moments of the pregnancy.
 We had an uneasy feeling as the usually cheery ultrasound technician was having difficulty getting a good view of Evelyn’s heart.
-As she excused herself to bring in another tech she undoubtedly alerted the OB as to what was waiting for him.
-He sat us down and told us he believed Evelyn had a diaphragmatic hernia and admonished us from trying to google anything about the diagnosis.
+As she excused herself to bring in another tech, she undoubtedly alerted the OB as to what was waiting for him.
+He sat us down and told us he believed Evelyn had a diaphragmatic hernia and he admonished us not to google anything about the diagnosis.
 He had no information for us regarding likely outcomes and just warned us that this was a rare and extremely serious condition, one with which he certainly couldn’t help.

-When we met with an MFM the following week, after many gut-wrenching days of anxiety, fear and tears, she sketched on a piece of paper the position of the organs and wrote down next to it “how do we help baby breathe?”
-We consider ourselves lucky in that no one recommended termination of the pregnancy as the most logical solution.
-Countless expecting parents are told that the outcomes from CDH are so poor that the best thing to do for everyone is to terminate.
-The MFM explained to us it was important to find out whether or not there were any associated genetic anomalies so we agreed to an amniocentesis.
+When we met with an MFM specialist the following week, after many gut-wrenching days of anxiety, fear and tears, she sketched on a piece of paper the position of the organs and wrote down next to it “how do we help baby breathe?”
+We considered ourselves lucky, in that no one recommended termination of the pregnancy as the most logical solution.
+Countless expectant parents are told that the outcomes from CDH are so poor that the best thing to do for everyone is to terminate.
+The MFM specialist explained to us that it was important to find out whether or not there were any associated genetic anomalies, so we agreed to an amniocentesis.
 She then gave us a glimmer of hope.
 She told us she had done her residency under a surgeon, Dr. David Kays, at the University of Florida who specialized in CDH and had remarkable survival rates for babies across the spectrum of severity.
 She promised to do her best to track him down that afternoon and send along our contact information.